patelpurvip/Spotify-hitpredictor/README.md

 Testing Data Score: 0.7286173007687068
 ```

-> None of these adjustments produced improvements high enough where it seemed worth it to develop the models furhter.
+> None of these adjustments produced improvements high enough where it seemed worth it to develop the models further.
 Therefore, we decide to test other types of models altogether.

 ----
 ### 3) Neural Network/Deep Learning
-We originally designed the archetecture of our deep learning model to have 4 layers, while measuring the loss and accuracy levels while training and testing the model.
+We originally designed the archetecture of our deep learning model to have 4 layers, while measuring the loss and accuracy levels during training and testing of the model.
 In the process of training and testing the model, we discovered that the addition of the final layer was essentially overtraining the model, leading to decreased accuracy.
-As such, we elimated the last layer from the final version of the model.
-The best variation model was with 500 epochs, a batch size of 2000, and with MinMax Scaler normalization.
+As such, we eliminated the last layer from the final version of the model.
+The best variation of the model was with 500 epochs, a batch size of 2000, and MinMax Scaler normalization.

     #Create a sequential model with 3 hidden layers
     from tensorflow.keras.models import Sequential